Wheaton Precious Metals Corp. (WPM) Shares Soar Above 1-Year High

-The stock of Wheaton Precious Metals Corp.
-(NYSE: WPM) has increased by 0.39 when compared to last closing price of 49.18.
-Despite this, the company has experienced a -5.48% fall in its stock price over the last five trading sessions.
+Wheaton Precious Metals Corp.
+(NYSE: WPM) has seen a rise in its stock price by 0.38 in relation to its previous close of 49.36.
+However, the company has experienced a -0.94% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in Wheaton Precious Metals Corp.
 (NYSE: WPM) Right Now?